-The MSEE program will prepare professionals in an environment that combines electrical engineering practice and technical research to contribute to the growing body of electrical engineering knowledge, research and development both regionally and internationally.
+The MSEE degree program will prepare professionals in an environment that combines electrical engineering practice and technical research to contribute to the growing body of electrical engineering knowledge, research and development both regionally and internationally.

-The mission of the Master of Science in Electrical Engineering (MSEE) program at AUS is to prepare professionals for advanced careers and/or doctoral studies related to electrical engineering.
+The mission of the MSEE degree program at AUS is to prepare professionals for advanced careers and/or doctoral studies related to electrical engineering.
 The program is continuously striving to create a stimulating academic environment that promotes excellence in teaching and research to assist the students in becoming competent, innovative and responsible professionals.

-Graduates of the MSEE program will be prepared to:
+Graduates of the MSEE degree program will be prepared to: